 I wrote before that the vast majority of Chinese manufacturers routinely subcontract some orders.
 The problem is, they usually do it without disclosing the reality to their customer.

-But how can your company prevent its suppliers from subcontracting?
-I jotted down some ideas below.
+But how can your company prevent its Chinese suppliers from subcontracting?

 1. Work with the right people